dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == IMPORTANT NOTES ==
-* This theme supports post thumnail but are not used for posts but are used for pages that are used in the featured section of front page.
+* This theme supports post thumbnail but are not used for posts but are used for pages that are used in the featured section of front page.
 * This theme does not support a place for the theme tagline to be shown in front end.